Brightburn (2019) Movie Review

+Welcome to Knockout Horror.
 The superhero genre is more popular than it has ever been.
-With Marvel releasing hit after hit and DC.. erm.. trying, cinema goers can’t seem to get enough.
+Marvel are releasing hit after hit, DC are, well, trying, and cinema goers can’t seem to get enough.
 With that in mind, there has never been a better time to explore the darker side of the superhero universe.
 Enter Guardians of the Galaxy writer, and former Troma screenwriter, James Gunn and his twisted take on the superhero genre – Brightburn.
 Armed with a bevy of superhero experience, what can we expect?

 Superhero Chronicle

 We may as well get this out of the way early in the review.
-Many people are talking about Brightburn as if it’s the first movie to ever flip the superhero formula on its head.
+Many people are talking about Brightburn as if it’s the first horror movie to ever flip the superhero formula on its head.
 Brightburn’s story of power corrupting and creating a monster seems pretty original but it has been done before.
-Most notably with 2012’s Chronicle which was based around a similar premise.
-The big question here is whether Brightburn does it better?
+Most notably with 2012’s Chronicle which is based around a similar premise.
+The big question here isn’t whether it is wholly original but whether Brightburn does it better.

 A different kind of superhero movie

 I have to be honest, I am not the biggest fan of superhero movies.
 In fact, I will go out of my way to avoid them wherever possible.
-I find the idea of a “superhero turned villain” story quite interesting, however.
+With that being said, I find the idea of a “superhero turned villain” story quite interesting.
 After all, the bad guys are always the most interesting characters, right?

 Brightburn taps into the “Superhero gone bad” idea in much the same way that Chronicle did but without the good guy superheroes to act as a counter balance.
-Brightburn is about the emergence of a villain that has purely bad intentions.
+This is a story that is far more focused on the emergence of a villain that has purely bad intentions.

-People who go into this movie expecting a sugar coated, comic book, depiction of a Superhero gone bad may be shocked.
-Brightburn is as much a horror as it is a Superhero movie.
-In fact, at times, Brightburn borders on being almost slasher like.
-It is extremely gory, it is tense, and the kills are up there with something out of the Saw series.
+Brightburn is as much a horror as it is a Superhero movie, too.
+In fact, at times, it borders on almost slasher levels of violence.
+It is extremely bloody, fairly tense, and the kills are up there with some of the champions of Gorno.
+People who love their horror with a ton of the red stuff are in for a great time.

 Sounds good so far..